 Website performance is a key part of user experience and caching is an important part of this.
 But what is cache, and how can you take advantage of it?

 Caching speeds up webpage delivery by taking away the server-side processing.
 The content is ‘stored’ in a place in between the client and the server, often in strict HTML or text-file format.
-When a request for the content is made, providing it ready-made from the cache is far quicker than having to process the requests, fetch the data, execute the code and reconstruct the page to be presented from the server.
+When a request for the content is made, providing it ready-made from the cache is far quicker than:

-The aim is to shorten the time between a user clicking on your page, and the page loading.
-And there are many ways that caching can help with this.
+The aim is to shorten the time between a user clicking on your page and the page loading.
+There are many ways that caching can help with this.

-What you want to avoid with a caching system is users being presented with outdated content.
-If you’ve made changes to your website but users are still seeing the version stored in the cache, then that’s not good.
+What you want to avoid with a caching system is users being presented with outdated content – it's not good if you’ve made changes to your website but users are still seeing the version stored in the cache.
 A caching system periodically checks with the host server to see if there have been any changes to the content.
-If there are changes, the cache will be updated and users will start to see that new content.
+If there are changes, the cache will be updated and users will start to see the new content.

 Developers can set the cache expiry period to whatever suits their type of website.
-For example, a news website or a forum which has constantly changing and updated content should have a low cache expiry – sometimes minutes or seconds.
-But a website like this blog, for example, where new content is only added once every few days doesn’t need a super-short cache expiry, so it might be hours or days instead.
+For example, a news website or a forum which constantly has new content should have a low cache expiry – sometimes minutes or seconds.
+But a website like this blog, where new content is only added once every few days/weeks doesn’t need a super-short cache expiry, so it might be hours or days instead.

-Types of caching – Web, data and application caching
+Types of cache – Web, data and application caching

 Web caching – Client or server